by Kimberly Caporale

 The most important question is why did all these students choose Lenoir-Rhyne?
 And where did this growth come from?
 Rachel Nichols, Vice President of Enrollment

 P.E.
-Monroe Auditorium at full capacity for
+Monroe Auditorium at full capacity for the Opening President' Convocation |

 “We’re still growing and moving forward in a recession with programs and sports team.
 Lacrosse alone brought in 50 new students,” Nichols said during our interview.
 She had worked closely with the marketing department and Maggie Greene, Project Coordinator of Marketing.
 They both believe that the marketing department has been an integral part of LR’s growth over recent years.
 The department has worked hard to create a brand for the university.